-Oliphant Science Awards
+The Oliphant Science Awards

-Learning science encourages students to develop a range of skills such as observation, prediction and communication as well as expanding their knowledge within and between the diverse domains of science.
-The Oliphant Science Awards provide students with an opportunity to expand their scientific literacy, by showing interest and understanding in the world around them and engaging in discussions about science.
+Learning science encourages students to develop a range of skills such as observation, prediction and communication, as well as expanding their knowledge within and across the diverse domains of science.
+The Oliphant Science Awards provide students with an opportunity to expand their scientific literacy, by showing interest and understanding in the world around them, along with engaging in discussions about science.

-The South Australian Science Teachers Association (SASTA) has conducted The Oliphant Science Awards every year since their inception in 1981, with Sir Mark Oliphant the patron of this competition named in his honour and running with his legacy.
+The South Australian Science Teachers Association (SASTA) has conducted the Oliphant Science Awards every year since their inception in 1981.
+The Awards is proud to have Sir Mark Oliphant as patron of the competition, which was named in his honour and runs with his legacy.

 To find out more about this year's competition, head to the official Awards website: www.oliphantscienceawards.com.au